 Layer 2 switching is considered hardware-based bridging because it uses specialized hardware called an application-specific integrated circuit (ASIC).
 ASICs can run up to gigabit speed with very low latency rates.

 The real estate business is all about location, location, location, and it’s the same way for both layer 2 and layer 3 devices.
 Though both need to be able to negotiate the network, it’s crucial to remember that they’re concerned with very different parts of it.
 Primarily, layer 3 machines (such as routers) need to locate specific networks, whereas layer 2 machines (switches and bridges) need to eventually locate specific devices.
 So, networks are to routers as individual devices are to switches and bridges.
-And routing tables that “map” the internetwork are for routers as filter tables that “map” individual devices are for switches and bridges.
+And routing tables that “map” the internetwork is for routers as filter tables that “map” individual devices are for switches and bridges.

 After a filter table is built on the layer 2 device, it will forward frames only to the segment where the destination hardware address is located.
-If the destination device is on the same segment as the frame, the layer 2 device will block the frame from going to any other segments.
+If the destination device is on the same segment as the frame, the layer 2 device will block the frame from going to any other segment.
 If the destination is on a different segment, the frame can be transmitted only to that segment.
 This is called transparent bridging.

 When a switch interface receives a frame with a destination hardware address that isn’t found in the device’s filter table, it will forward the frame to all connected segments.
 If the unknown device that was sent the “mystery frame” replies to this forwarding action, the switch updates its filter table regarding that device’s location.
 But in the event, the destination address of the transmitting frame is a broadcast address, the switch will forward all broadcasts to every connected segment by default.